dariowouters/ts-map/README.md

 ## Supported maps / DLC
 - ATS
-    - All map DLCs up to and including Wyoming.
+    - All map DLCs up to and including Montana.
 - ETS2
     - All map DLCs up to and including Iberia.